 The User Testing service will be booked on a first come, first served basis.
 An alternative date will be suggested if the requested date is unavailable.

-It should be noted that it is reasonable to expect periods when the test system will not be available due to technical reasons.
+It should be noted that it is reasonable to expect periods when the Test System will not be available due to technical reasons.
 Re-scheduling of bookings will be required following such periods.
 Where possible these will be factored into the schedule of agreed bookings.

-Requests for access to the test system should be for half days, with a minimum of 1 and a maximum of 10, for any one company, in any given week.
+Requests for access to the Test System should be for half days, with a minimum of 1 and a maximum of 10, for any one company, in any given week.

-The booking arrangements will be kept under review by The Transporter Agency following operational practice and modified in light of the experience gained in the way the test system is used.
+The booking arrangements will be kept under review by The Transporter Agency following operational practice and modified in light of the experience gained in the way the Test System is used.

+Test Slots are booked at The Transporter Agency’s absolute discretion.
+The Transporter Agency reserves the right to refuse the User a Test Slot at any time and for any reason.
+The Transporter Agency reserves the right to cancel Test Slots at any time and for any reason.

-A Test Slot cost recovery fee will be charged, for each Test Slot, and invoiced as a User Pays charge.
+A Test Slot cost recovery fee will be charged, for each Test Slot, and invoiced to the User.
 Additional fees as encountered by the Transporter Agency shall be identified and chargeable to the User – e.g. data preparation or refreshes.

+The Transporter Agency shall not be responsible for defining or managing the Specified Tests, or checking the results.

 The Transporter Agency accepts no responsibility for the User’s testing or the results of such testing.